JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 length(A)
 ```

-The process of assigning a new value to the element of an array is the same as in the case of a vector or matrixs
+The process of assigning a new value to the element of an array is also the same as in the case of a vector or matrixs

 ```@repl arrays
 B[1] = 1 # assign 1 to the first element